mkdocs/mkdocs/docs/user-guide/custom-themes.md

 ---

+When creating a new theme, you can either follow the steps in this guide to create one from scratch or you can download the `mkdocs-basic-theme` as a basic, yet complete, theme with all the boilerplate required. **You can find this base theme on [GitHub](https://github.com/mkdocs/mkdocs-basic-theme)**.
+It contains detailed comments in the code to describe the different features and their usage.

+## Creating a custom theme

 The bare minimum required for a custom theme is a `base.html` [Jinja2 template] file.
 This should be placed in a directory which will be the `theme_dir` and it should be created next to the `mkdocs.yml` configuration